-Figure 25. & 26.
-Pond storing spring water at down-slope accessed by a pipe (left) and spring water protection box up-slope (right)
+Pond storing spring water at down-slope (left) and spring water protection box up-slope (right)

-6. Ford and irish crossing for retaining groundwater, water spreading or river stabilization
+5. Ford and irish crossing for retaining groundwater, water spreading or river stablization

-When roads cross dry river beds or water streams it is common to construct fords (also known as low causeways or drifts) or Irish bridges.
-The differences between fords and Irish bridges is that the latter have one or more drainage pipes, whereas fords have not.
+When roads cross dry river beds or water streams it is common to construct fords (also known as low causeways, drifts) or Irish bridges.
+The differences between fords and Irish bridges is that the latter have one or more drainage pipes, where fords have not.

 The fords and Irish bridges are important not just as road crossings but they can also help retain groundwater upstream of the road crossing and can increase bank infiltration.
 The fords and irish bridges in fact can double up as a proxy sand dam.
-They can be made at additional elevation from the river bed to create more upsteam sand storage.
+They can be made at some additional elevation from the river bed.
 Over time they will be trapping coarse sediment behind them and creating small local upstream aquifers that can store and retain water.